Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   </li>
 </ul>
 <p>
-  <span>limits how many characters are allowed per stack trace line.
-This also limits the crash message length.</span>
+  limits how many characters are allowed per stack trace line.
+This also limits the crash message length.
 </p>
 <p>
   <span> Besides those 2 exposed tweakable crash-related values, there would also be an internal one for "maxStackTraceThreadCount."
 Which would limit the maximum number of recorded threads by a default of 50.
 This would be mostly just a sanity check, as that has to be capped somehow. <span class="c-mrkdwn__br" data-stringify-type="paragraph-break"></span>In cases where stack traces can be provided as a string, the maximum line count would be 50*30 = 1500.
 That string would have to be split into lines and then checked accordingly.</span>